ISISComputingGroup/ibex_developers_manual/doc/systems/inst_control/mdt/Building-a-windows-10-MDT-build-server.md

   * `MicrosoftDeploymentToolkit_x64.exe` - this is MDT itself
   * `adkwinpsetup.exe` - this may not be necessary?
 - Run `adksetup.exe`
-- When asked which features to install remove "windows performance toolkit", "user experience virtualisation", "microsoft application virtualisation", "Media experience analyzer"
+- When asked which features to install remove "windows performance toolkit", "user experience virtualisation", "Microsoft application virtualisation", "Media experience analyzer"
 - Run `adkwinpsetup.exe`, accept defaults
 - Run `MicrosoftDeploymentToolkit_x64.exe`
 - Open an **administrator** command prompt and type `net use <deployment share location> /USER:<account on passwords page`